Tarbosaurus: Synonyms

-Albertosaurus periculosus, Tyrannosaurus luanchuanensis, Tyrannosaurus turpanensis, and Chingkankousaurus fragilis were all considered synonyms of Tarbosaurus in the second edition of the Dinosauria, but Chingkankousaurus has been assessed as dubious by Brusatte et al. (2013).
+Along with Albertosaurus periculosus, Tyrannosaurus luanchuanensis, and Tyrannosaurus "turpanensis," Chingkankousaurus fragilis was considered a provisional junior synonym of Tarbosaurus bataar by Holtz (2004), but it has since been assessed as dubious by Brusatte et al. (2013).

 Named in 1976 by Sergei Kurzanov, Alioramus is another genus of tyrannosaurid from slightly older sediments in Mongolia.
 Several analyses have concluded Alioramus was quite closely related to Tarbosaurus.
 It was described as an adult, but its long, low skull is characteristic of a juvenile tyrannosaurid.
 This led Currie to speculate that Alioramus might represent a juvenile Tarbosaurus, but he noted that the much higher tooth count and row of crests on top of the snout suggested otherwise.